kingstonrichard/kingstonrichard.uk/input/posts/2019-10-18-ims-discovery-week-6.md

   - 20191018
   - ims-disco-week-6
 ---
-Our requirements are published.

 Not on the [Digital Marketplace](https://www.digitalmarketplace.service.gov.uk/) as we first intended, but rather via [YORTender](https://www.yortender.co.uk/), our usual route for obtaining quotes and securing suppliers.

 We've opted to take this route based on guidance from our corporate procurement team - the long and short of it being that our organisation doesn't currently use the Digital Marketplace and we have established processes for working with YORtender already - so it makes the whole thing run a lot more smoothly for us.